-The picture above shows the 1966 Easter Rising 50th anniversary celebrations at Áras an Uachtaráin in Dublin.
+The photograph below shows the 1966 Easter Rising 50th anniversary celebrations at Áras an Uachtaráin in Dublin.
 In the picture, you will a series of old men move slowly across the gardens.
 In the front row is the President, Eamon de Valera, surrounded by men hanging on his every word.
 Everyone except for the fellow who looks like he is coming up for air from it all.
-That man is my grandfather, Peter Joseph Ward, who represented Donegal South from 1918 until 1924 and today, the 6th of January 2016, marks the 46th anniversary of his death.
+That man is my grandfather, Peter Joseph Ward, better known as Joe Ward, who represented Donegal South from 1918 until 1924 and today, the 6th of January 2016, marks the 46th anniversary of his death.

 As we brace ourselves for a full onslaught of navel-gazing centenary reviews starting with the Easter Rising, there is already a certain sense of ennui creeping in to the country’s consciousness.
 Those that aren’t quite fed up seem to enjoy taking lumps out of each other in endless irascible messages under Rising articles written in The Irish Times.
 With so many armchair generals, I thought it might be worth reproducing what exactly my grandfather had to say at a key moment in Irish history back in 1922 – he details his thought process and why his change of heart; it makes for compelling and reasoned reading, far from the online diatribes of today.